jimdickinson/prometheus-exporter-plugin-for-opensearch/DOCKER.md

 ### Publishing to GHCR

-To publish a new version to GHCR:
+The Docker image can be published to GHCR in two ways:

+1. **Manual Trigger**:
-1. Go to the repository on GitHub
+   - Go to the repository on GitHub
-2. Navigate to Actions > Build and Push Plugin Docker Image
+   - Navigate to Actions > Build and Push Plugin Docker Image
-3. Click "Run workflow"
+   - Click "Run workflow"
-4. Configure the workflow run:
+   - Configure the workflow run:
      - Optionally specify a custom version tag (defaults to version in gradle.properties)
      - Choose whether to also tag the image as 'latest'
-5. Click "Run workflow"
+   - Click "Run workflow"

+2. **Automatic Trigger**:
+   - The workflow automatically runs when changes are pushed to the `os3` branch
+   - The image is tagged with the version from gradle.properties
+   - The image is not tagged as 'latest' by default

 The image will be published to `ghcr.io/OWNER/prometheus-exporter-plugin:VERSION` where:
 - `OWNER` is the GitHub username or organization that owns the repository